Saturday, October 9, 2021

 Michael would experience those kind of accusations (some true, most untrue) over the coming years.
 Thanks to songs like "Billie Jean", which sold two million and hit #1 in nearly every country, the album stayed in the Top 10 for 80 straight weeks.
 The single went Platinum and dominated the R&B chart for nine weeks, garnering the spot as The #3 R&B Song of the '80's*.

-Thriller caught the world by storm, rocketing to #1 for an unbelievable 37 weeks in the U.S. are topped charts throughout the globe.
+Thriller caught the world by storm, rocketing to #1 for an unbelievable 37 weeks in the U.S. and topped charts throughout the globe.
 Superstar guitarist Eddie Van Halen helped "Beat It" jump to #1 in the U.S. (as well as #1 R&B), Canada, New Zealand, the Netherlands and Spain and go Top Three throughout the world.
 It has now sold over 8 million singles.

 Interestingly enough, when Van Halen's 1984 album reached #2, it was Thriller that kept it out of the top spot.